stevenlriv/nft-from-scratch/README.md

 This is an outline of how an NFT project launch should work.

+**Do not use the keys in the secrets.json

 ## 0. Prep work

 - Install [Node.js](https://nodejs.org/) to run.